BlueManCZ/edgets/README.md

 ## Getting started

-Edgets is available through layman, so all you need to do is install layman (if you don't have already) and add an overlay.
+Edgets is available through [eselect/repository](https://wiki.gentoo.org/wiki/Eselect/Repository), so all you need to do is install `app-eselect/eselect-repository` (if you don't have already) and enable the repository.

 ```
-# emerge --ask app-portage/layman
+# emerge --ask app-eselect/eselect-repository
-# layman --sync-all
-# layman --add edgets
+# eselect repository enable edgets
+# emerge --sync
 ```

-More information about layman usage [here](https://wiki.gentoo.org/wiki/Layman#Usage).

 ## Unmasking packages